aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

 --8<--
 ```

-1. At the highest level, the name and scope of the playbook is set, which in this example is the CloudVision server named `CLOUDVISION`.
+1. At the highest level, the name and scope of the playbook are set, which in this example is the CloudVision server named `CLOUDVISION`.
-2. This task uses the role `arista.avd.eos_config_deploy_cvp` that pushes the generated configuration to the devices in scope.
+2. This task uses the `arista.avd.eos_config_deploy_cvp` role to deploy and manage the Fabric with CloudVision.
-3. Specifies to use v3 of the collection.
+3. Sets `v3` as the version of the collection to use (default in AVD 4.x).
+4. `fabric_name` is used to specify the container root in CVP (must match a group name).

+In addition, the `arista.avd.eos_config_deploy_cvp` collection performs the following actions:

+- Reads the AVD inventory and builds the container topology in CloudVision
+- Looks for configuration previously generated by arista.avd.eos_cli_config_gen and builds configlets list, one per device
+- Looks for additional configlets to attach to either devices or containers
+- Build configlets on CVP
+- Create containers topology
+- Move devices to the container
+- Bind configlet to device
+- Deploy Fabric configuration by running all pending tasks (optional, if execute_tasks == true)

 ### Testing AVD output without a lab

-It is possible to use the `build.yml` playbook without any actual devices.
-The playbook will generate all of the output (variables, configurations, documentation), but will not attempt to communicate with any devices.
+Using the `build.yml` playbook without any actual devices is possible.
+The playbook will generate all the output (variables, configurations, documentation) but will not attempt to communicate with devices.

 Please look through the folders and files described above to learn more about the output generated by AVD.

 ### Playbook Run

-To build the configurations files, run the playbook called `build.yml`.
+To build the configuration files, run the playbook called `build.yml`.

 ``` bash
 ### Build Configurations and Documentation